-There is no religious exemption law in South Dakota.
-The state’s Governor and U.S. Senators have a track record of speaking and legislating against LGBT+ equality
+South Dakota has a religious exemption law as of 2021.
+The state’s Governor and U.S. Senators have a track record of speaking and legislating against LGBTQ+ equality

 There are no hate crimes protections on the basis of sexual orientation or gender identity.
 HIV exposure is considered a felony.* Trans healthcare is only covered for public employees in a few towns and counties, and it’s specifically banned from the state health plan.

 13% of transgender employees in South Dakota reported being harassed in the past year due to their gender identity, and 19% report mistreatment such as being told to present in the wrong gender in order to keep a job.
-29% of LGBT+ individuals in South Dakota reported food insecurity, almost triple the rate for non-LGBT+ people (12%).
-Up to 30% of LGBT+ individuals in South Dakota reported making less than $24,000 per year.
-15% of LGBT+ individuals report unemployment in South Dakota, five-times the rate for non-LGBT+ people (3%).
+29% of LGBTQ+ individuals in South Dakota reported food insecurity, almost triple the rate for non-LGBTQ+ people (12%).
+Up to 30% of LGBTQ+ individuals in South Dakota reported making less than $24,000 per year.
+15% of LGBTQ+ individuals report unemployment in South Dakota, five-times the rate for non-LGBTQ+ people (3%).